 'Shut up already, cocky kid!'

 His sword being longer, Tonel had an even further reach than Allen imagined.
 Striking, the arching shot took the sonic by surprise, slicing off a piece of his jacket at the shoulder, missing the flesh behind it by a hair.
 Allen staggered backwards.
 Tonel swung.
 His broadsword missed.
-Allen suddenly stopped, feeling like he no longer existed.
+Allen suddenly floated in midair, feeling like he no longer existed.
 Tonel struck.
 Allen raised his sword to block, but it wasn't there anymore.
 Tonel's strike sent him into the water below, sinking to the bottom.

 Tonel laughed triumphantly.